Wollishofen

 Wollishofen is a neighbourhood in Zürich's 2nd district, situated in the eastern foothills of Uetliberg.
 It was formerly a municipality of its own, having been incorporated into Zürich in 1893.
-The neighbourhood has a population of 15,592 distributed on an area of 5.75 km^{2}.
+As of 2025, the neighbourhood has a population of 21,800 distributed on an area of 5.78 km2.

 Geography

 Aerial view from 400 m by Walter Mittelholzer (1919).
 Today's Rote Fabrik is in view at the shoreline.

 Located between the Sihl river and Lake Zurich, it forms the southern boundary of the city on the left bank of the lake.
 The lake occupies 28.5% (1.64 km^{2}) of the total area of the district.
 To the south, Wollishofen borders the municipalities of Adliswil and Kilchberg.